OneDSix/RconCore/README.md

     public YourClient() {
         try {
             // Connects to 127.0.0.1:27015
-            RconClient rcon = new RconClient("127.0.0.1", 27015, "mypassword".getBytes());
+            RconClient rcon = new RconClient("127.0.0.1", 27015, "mypassword");

-            // On a Minecraft or 1D6 server this will list the connected players String result = rcon.command("list");
+            // On a Minecraft or 1D6 server this will list the connected players/clients String result = rcon.command("list");

             // Display the result in the console